MartinSStewart/elm-serialize/README.md

 # elm-serialize

 Quickly and reliably write code to handle serialization of Elm data structures.
-This is done via `Codec`s which automatically create both the encoder and decoder ensuring that they don't get out of sync with eachother.
+This is done via `Codec`s which automatically create both the encoder and decoder ensuring that they don't get out of sync with each other.

 ### What elm-serialize is good for?
 - Sparing you from having to write both encoders and decoders